AhmedEl-Malky/Islamic-App-HidayaH-/README.md

 # Islamic app "HidayaH"
-Islamy is a daily use application for every muslim , including Holy Quraan
+Islamy is a daily use application for every muslim , including Holy Quraan , azkar , tasbeeh , radio